 Q. ‘Throughout this book you are critical of the self-help gurus.
 Why?’

-Admittedly, their contribution to the happiness question is invaluable, but when they make a mistake I feel the urge to flag it, by being harsh.
-I don’t want my objections going unnoticed simply because I was being diplomatic.
+Admittedly, their contribution to our understanding of happiness is invaluable, but when they make a mistake I feel the urge to flag it, by being harsh.
+I don’t want my objections going unnoticed due to me being diplomatic.

 Further, being critical is a good way for me to distinguish my ideas from theirs.

 Lastly, by being dismissive of their claims I give myself the confidence to develop my own ideas.
 It’s not easy going against the trend.